 There’s no use trying to save your vacation.
-It’s time to get out of the office.
-Here are the best places to travel in March.
+It’s time to get out of the office and start packing.
+There’s so much to see in March in so many countries.
+March is the perfect month for families to go on a journey that your kids will never forget.
+Here are just some of the best places to travel in March.

 If spotting the elusive African wild dog is on your list, head to South Luangwa National Park in March when your chances of seeing one is greatest.
 The South Luangwa National Park is one of the greatest wildlife sanctuaries on earth, and because it is relatively more difficult to get to than some of its neighboring destinations, it hosts very few visitors.
 You can be sure, a safari in Zambia during the green season will be memorable, with incredible sightings, and hardly any people around except those in your vehicle to share it with.

 Every spring, the streets of Reykjavik fill with design for the epic DesignMarch festival.
 From fashion to furniture, architecture to food design, the festival showcases the best of Iceland’s impressive local design scene alongside renowned international names.
-Taking place from March 23rd through 26th, the DesignMarch scene promises to be small and intimate, allowing travelers to rub shoulders with both local and visiting designers.
+Taking place from March 22 to the 31, the DesignMarch scene promises to be small and intimate, allowing travelers to rub shoulders with both local and visiting designers.

 March is a great time to travel to the southern Chinese countryside, where spring flowers are beginning to bloom and the country is sloughing off the winter weather.
-In the Yunnan province, you can expect pleasant temperatures in the 70’s – ideal for hikes through the diverse and stunningly beautiful countryside.
+In the Yunnan province, you can expect pleasant temperatures in the mid-70s Fahrenheit, ideal for hikes through the diverse and stunningly beautiful countryside.

 For photographers, green season is a special time in bush.
 But that goes for the desert too, where late summer rains bring dark rain clouds that contrast nicely with desert soils and a profusion of flowers and wildlife.
 It’s a special time in the desert when migratory birds arrive and springbok lambs are born, causing predators to gravitate to the herds for an easy kill.
 There are also less visitors in green season than there are in the high season, so your Namibia safari will be intimate.